awalvie/anzibl/README.md

 $ AWS_PROFILE=work ansible-playbook site.yml
 ```

+### Steps taken to make the project
 I documented all the steps I took consistently which was the sole reason why I was able to accomplish the task.
-You can find it in [STEPS_TAKEN.md](./STEPS_TAKEN.md)
+You can find it in [steps_taken](./STEPS_TAKEN.md)

 ### Screenshots